Login

 TURKEY RED : 4 - LEVENFIELD BLEACH AND PRINT WORKS

 NOTE : This works became merged with the Croftengea Works immediately downstream and that in turn became known as the Alexandria Works.
 The lade identified here becomes common to that too.
+It should notbe confused with the Levenbank works on the east side of the river.

 ACCESS : The inflow of the lade is at the point that the towpath and roadway near the baotclubs and barrage merge.
 The lade can be followed with varying degrees of direct access for its length until it reaches the current distillery.